ElMassimo/js_from_routes/README.md

 The directory where the generated files are created.

-Tip: It's highly recommended to [add a webpack alias](https://github.com/ElMassimo/js_from_routes/blob/master/spec/support/sample_app/config/webpack/aliases.js#L11), to simplify [imports](https://github.com/ElMassimo/js_from_routes/blob/master/spec/support/sample_app/app/javascript/Videos.vue#2).
+Tip: It's highly recommended to [add a webpack alias](https://github.com/ElMassimo/js_from_routes/blob/webpack/spec/support/sample_app/config/webpack/aliases.js#L11), to simplify [imports](https://github.com/ElMassimo/js_from_routes/blob/master/spec/support/sample_app/app/javascript/Videos.vue#2).

+If you use [Vite Rails], the [aliases] are already configured for you.

 ##### [`template_path`](https://github.com/ElMassimo/js_from_routes/blob/master/lib/js_from_routes/generator.rb#L79)